Title: On the Verge (Prelude to an Admission of Love)

 “Still cold?”
 There is concern in Mulder’s eyes.
 He watches her intently.

 There are times like now when she wants to hide from his scrutiny.
 For his sake as well as her own.
 He sees too much, this man, her partner.
 A profiler by profession and by instinct.
 She wants him to think she’s unshaken by this latest ordeal.
-But she knows he sees through any pretense.
+But she knows he can see through pretense almost as if he’s telepathic.

 “I’ll get the light,” he says.
 Stepping past her, he flips a switch.